g-ro/gro_aws_apps/gro_express_ecs/README.md

 ### This application demonstrates following technologies and frameworks

-1. express-js based web application
+1. expressjs based web application
 2. handlebars based ui, support to public & static files such as css, js
 3. REST based API
 4. Ability to dockerize the solution and push to dockerhub